kubernetes/kubernetes/docs/proposals/multi-platform.md

 CGO_ENABLED="1"
 ```

 See the `CGO_ENABLED=1` at the end?
-That's where compilation for host and cross-compilation differs.
-By default, it will compile statically if no `cgo` code is involved. `net` is one of the packages that prefers `cgo`, but doesn't depend on them.
-When cross-compiling, `CGO_ENABLED` is set to `0` by default.
+That's where compilation for the host and cross-compilation differs.
+By default, Go will link statically if no `cgo` code is involved. `net` is one of the packages that prefers `cgo`, but doesn't depend on it.

+When cross-compiling on the other hand, `CGO_ENABLED` is set to `0` by default.

 To always be safe, run this when compiling statically: